Finding True Belonging with Sun Mee Martin

 On a sunny Sunday afternoon we met with Sun Mee in her Neukölln apartment for an intimate conversation about her new life direction as a holistic coach, how she stays grounded working in service of others, and what keeps her inspired in the world of style, design, and self healing.
 Then she took us on an adventure to some of her favorite places to recharge and we enjoyed a lush picnic together in the sun-soaked late afternoon, while savoring these end of summer days.

-Sun Mee wearing the Clio Top in Eggplant (coming soon!) and the Loretta Pants in Sage.
+Sun Mee wearing the Rosalind Top and the Loretta Pants.

 We know you have recently made a pretty big shift in your career focus; would you tell us a bit about that?